kianmeng/webservice-pokemon/README.md

 # DESCRIPTION

-Webservice::Pokemon is a Perl client helper library for the Pokemon API (pokeapi.co).
+WebService::Pokemon is a Perl client helper library for the Pokemon API (pokeapi.co).

 # DEVELOPMENT